There is no question that being a leader demands a lot from the brain.

 With leadership comes responsibility, and with responsibility comes many demands on our time.

 Making time to work out is not easy and tends to be sacrificed.
 In addition, eating healthy requires time to plan and prepare our meals, another time-consuming activity in an already hectic schedule.

 The result?
-We don’t exercise and we eat the food of poor quality on the run.
+We don’t exercise, and we eat food of poor quality on the run.

 Leadership Skills for Your Brain

 The following cartoon by Glasbergen captures the essence of why we should take the time to do the opposite: